nbarikipoulos/poppy-robot-ui/README.md

 ### Serve Build

-Just serve the dist folder __with any http server__ (below with the serve npm package included with this project):
+Just serve the dist folder __with any http server__ (Note it __does not require node.js__ at all).

+Below example with the serve npm package included with this project:
 ```shell
 npm run serve-dist
 ┌──────────────────────────────────────────────────┐